Tulip-Dev/tulip/doc/user/algorithm.rst

 Labeling
 ========

-You can use this operation to transfer the values in one of the properties into the *viewLabel*, allowing a display of the values in the *Node Link Diagram view*.
-This action can also be realized in the Spreadsheet view.
+You can use this operation to copy the values of an existing property as string values into the *viewLabel* property, allowing a display of these values in the *Node Link Diagram view*.
+This action can also be performed through contextual menus in the Spreadsheet view.

 .. _algo_layout: